PedroFellipeAntunes/halftone-java/README.md

      <img src="images/steps/Step3.png" width="650" alt="Step 3: Polygon Filling">
    </p>

-4. **CMYK Processing (Optional)**
+4. **CMYK or RGB Processing (Optional)**
-   - When CMYK mode is enabled, repeat steps 1–3 for each channel (Cyan, Magenta, Yellow, Key/Black) using fixed angles (e.g., 15°, 75°, 0°, 45°).
+   - In CMYK mode, repeat steps 1–3 for each channel (Cyan, Magenta, Yellow, Key/Black) using fixed angles.
+   - In RGB mode, halftone is applied directly to the original image channels.
-   - Finally, blend all channels using a multiply operation to obtain the full-color halftone result.
+   - Finally, channels are blended using multiply to create the full-color halftone output.

 ---